 Which Schools Can Attend Wollangarra?

-Schools from all over Victoria, both public and private come to Wollangarra.
+Schools from all over Victoria, both public and private, come to Wollangarra.
 We try to maintain low running costs in order to keep our fees affordable.
 However for any student, with a school or independently, we offer sponsorship should they not be able to afford the cost of the program.
-The school program we run is the Stage I. Young people who wish to return in their school holidays for a Stage II program undertake this independently.
+We can have up to 24 young people per week.

 Do you arrange transportation to and from Wollangarra?

 No, that is for the school to organise.
 We can pick you up and drop you off in Heyfield if you choose to take public transport ( which is usually a less costly and environmentally friendly option).
 However you are also welcome to organise a coach or minibus to our front gate.

 How much does it cost?